 - The property loss is exaggerated or less than claimed

-Insurance contracts are complicated documents with numerous exclusions and even further exceptions to those, with convoluted payout calculations (such as actual cash value (ACV), depreciation, and replacement costs resulting in variable contingent amounts) and other conditional loss payment requirements.
-If an insurance company has denied your business, commercial, or homeowners insurance claim for reasons you suspect are invalid or that simply do not make sense to you, then contact Wright Commercial Litigation for a free evaluation and to explore your options.
+Insurance contracts are complicated documents with numerous exclusions and even further exceptions to those, and can have convoluted payout calculations–such as actual cash value (ACV), depreciation, and replacement costs resulting in variable contingent recoverable amounts–and other conditional loss payment requirements.
+If an insurance company has denied your business, commercial, homeowners, or cash benefits insurance claim for reasons you suspect are invalid or that simply do not make sense to you, then contact Wright Commercial Litigation for an evaluation and to explore your options.

 Common Types of Insurance Coverage Disputes and Claims

-Wright Commercial Litigation assists with many varieties of insurance coverage disputes that regularly occur, often on a contingency basis, including:
+Wright Commercial Litigation assists with many varieties of insurance coverage disputes that regularly occur, often on a contingency or hybrid basis, including:

 - Construction defect